Last updated: 13th February 2020

 Recommendation: anything on a vegetable charcoal base.
 The Andrea Pirlo is also very good – who would have known apple tasted so good on a pizza?

 If you’ve been reading my blog, you’ll know that I am a fan of Zia Lucia.
 Read here for an account of my first visit to their original Holloway branch, and here for a full review.
-It has been a favourite amongst North Londoners in the know since 2016, and their second branch in Shepherd’s Bush/Olympia has also been packed since opening only a few days ago.
+It has been a favourite amongst North Londoners in the know since 2016, and they now have no less than four branches across north and east London.

-The pizzas at Zia Lucia are made on some of the lightest, airiest bases I have tasted, and they come in four different varieties: traditional, wholemeal (the manager’s favourite – it is indeed light and nutty), vegetable charcoal, and gluten-free.
-The West London branch has also been offering a green moringa base as a special for its first week of opening (see bottom pizza in photo above).
+The pizzas at Zia Lucia are made on some of the lightest, airiest bases I have tasted, and they come in four different varieties: traditional, wholemeal (the manager’s favourite – and it is indeed light and nutty), vegetable charcoal, and gluten-free.
 I have tried charcoal bases elsewhere, but Zia Lucia’s is still the best.
-The pizzas range in price from £6.90 for the Margherita to about £11 for the more exotic toppings like the very popular Arianna.
+The pizzas range in price from about £8 for the Margherita to about £12 for the more exotic toppings like the very popular Arianna.
 They also do weekly specials.
-I love the atmosphere, the warm and friendly service, spearheaded by the dapper and affable manager Alessio, the inventive pizzas which are lovingly cooked in their two wood-fired ovens Dante and Wally, and the delicious Tiramisu.
+I love the atmosphere, the warm and friendly service, spearheaded by the dapper and affable manager Alessio, the inventive pizzas which are lovingly cooked in their wood-fired ovens, and the delicious Tiramisu.
 This is easily one of the best pizzerias in London.

 300 Kilburn High Road, London NW6 2DB